huyeduon/vapic/README.md

 six==1.16.0
 urllib3==1.26.12

-## The out of band IP address of each vapic is hard-coded in the yaml script.
+Note that the out of band IP address of each vapic is hard-coded in the yaml script.
+You need to edit it to match your environment.

 ## To deploy a single vapic for example vapic1:
 ./deploy1.sh

-## To destroy vapic vm for exaple vapic1:
+## To destroy vapic vm for example vapic1:
 ./destroy1.sh

 ## To deploy multiple vapic in single ansible workflow, first edit the vapic.yaml file then run: